jaimedelacruz/stic/README.md

 It makes use of the following libraries: Eigen-3, FFTW-3, netCDF4-cxx4, openmpi-2 (or any other MPI-2 implementation).

+The code has been extensively run in Linux and OSX.

 ## Compilation instructions
 Assuming that all dependencies have been installed, you can install the code as follows: